MohammadJalall/Docker-project/README.md

 ## Conclusion
 This project successfully demonstrates deploying a **containerized dynamic web application** on AWS using **Docker, ECR, and ECS**.
 The setup ensures **scalability, security, and high availability** by leveraging AWS services efficiently.

-Feel free to clone the repository and explore the deployment process further. 🚀